magomimmo/om-start-template/README.md

 (browser-repl) ; to run the Browser Connected REPL
 ```

-Finally, visit the `http://localhost:3000` URL to activate the Crowser
+Finally, visit the `http://localhost:3000` URL to activate the Browser
 Connected REPL.

 You're now ready to follow the [David Nolen][2] [Tutorial on OM][3]